raghav2130/Console__cpp-s/README.md

 👯‍♀️ I'm looking to collaborate on Front-End Development

-💬 Ask me about tech and
+💬 Ask me about Tech and AI.

 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/raghav2130/)
 or [EMAIL](crown.rg7244@gmail.com) ;